jpgontarz/SQL-Project-HR-Analytics-Attrition-and-Performance/README.md

 Meanwhile, the highest average manager rating by travel type was No Travel at 3.50, followed by Some Travel and Frequent Traveller both at 3.47.

+The departments with lower manager ratings may need more morale and productivity attention.
+Better support and communication could be needed for those with more travel requirements.

 ### Question #6: Is there a positive correlation between the number of training opportunities an employee has taken and their job satisfaction?

 Here, I found the average job satisfaction rating and grouped them with the number of training opportunities employees had taken.